Jana-P1/the_at_app/README.md

 ## Description/Pseudocode
 The AT app allows users to create and post their success stories.

+## Public Service Announcement
-## My deployment configurations on heroku need some refactoring
+### The deployment configuration needs some refactoring
-## For now, please run locally
+For now, please run locally
 ```
 python3 app.py